efirst/efirst.github.io/_pages/about.md

 I am an incoming (Fall 2025) Assistant Professor in Computer Science at Rutgers University New Brunswick.

 Previously, I was a postdoctoral researcher at UC San Diego advised by Sorin Lerner.
-I completed my PhD in Computer Science at UMass Amherst, where I was advised by Yuriy Brun in the Laboratory for Software Engineering Research (LASER).
+I completed my PhD in Computer Science at UMass Amherst, where I was advised by Yuriy Brun.
 I received a BS in Math and Computer Science from Harvey Mudd College.

 Research Interests
 ======